pycontribs/ruyaml/README.rst

 .. example output add_comment.py

 If the comment doesn't start with '#', this will be added.
-The key is is the element index for list, the actual key for dictionaries.
+The key is the element index for list, the actual key for dictionaries.
 As can be seen from the example, the column to choose for a comment is derived from the previous, next or preceding comment column (picking the first one